Watertown in Codington County, South Dakota — The American Midwest (Upper Plains)

 5 South Broadway

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1910.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First National Bank (a few steps from this marker); Commercial Building (a few steps from this marker); Rosa Frey Millinery Shop (within shouting distance of this marker); O. N. Whistler Meat Market (within shouting distance of this marker); McIntyre Block (within shouting distance of this marker); Retail Building (within shouting distance of this marker); a different marker also named Retail Building (within shouting distance of this marker); Tarbell Block (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: First National Bank (a few steps from this marker); Commercial Building (a few steps from this marker); Retail Building (within shouting distance of this marker); Rosa Frey Millinery Shop (within shouting distance of this marker); O. N. Whistler Meat Market (within shouting distance of this marker); Lebert Building (within shouting distance of this marker); Mellette Block (within shouting distance of this marker); a different marker also named Commercial Building (within shouting distance of this marker).
 Touch for a list and map of all markers in Watertown.

 Regarding Wiser Block.
 Contributing property, Watertown Commercial Historic District, National Register of Historic Places #89000834.